 Quitting smoking can be extremely difficult.
 This is in large part because of the addictive nature of nicotine.
 But it is also because smoking is a major psychological addiction.
 This means that part of the solution needs to be psychological as well.
-To ensure that you give yourself the best chance of success, here are our tips to use your mind to help you stop smoking.
+To ensure that you give yourself the best chance of success, here are our 5 Steps to use your mind to help you stop smoking.

 Step 1: Do Your Research